D.7 Version control

 themes/hugo-lithium-theme exists, you need to delete it before adding the submodule.
 Then you can see a SHA string associated with the “folder”

 themes/hugo-lithium-theme in the GIT status of your main repository indicating the version of the submodule.
-Note you will only see the SHA string instead of the full content of the folder.
+Note that you will only see the SHA string instead of the full content of the folder.
 Next time when you want to sync with my repository, you may run the command:

 git submodule update --recursive --remote